ml-evs/matador/README.rst

 Usage
 ------

-For basic command-line usage, please explore the help system for each sub-command, and check the `examples <https://matador-db.readthedocs.io/en/latest/examples.html>`_ for common workflows.
+For basic command-line usage, please explore the help system for each sub-command.
+Common workflows can be found under :ref:`examples` and :ref:`tutorials`.

-The full Python API documentation is `available online <http://matador-db.readthedocs.io/en/latest/modules.html>`_.
+The full Python API documentation can be found under :ref:`modules`.

 .. code-block:: text